MateuszKurowski/Algebra_Boole-a/readme.md

+# Boolean Algebra
-# A program that verifies the results of logic gates for completing additional tasks in discrete mathematics
+A program that verifies the results of logic gates for completing additional tasks in discrete mathematics